Labor Authority in the Netherlands

 - labor shortages can easily be resolved by employing skilled workforce from the EEA countries;

-some foreign employees can be valuable for the domestic labor market, therefore qualify for special employment conditions in the Netherlands
+- some foreign employees can be valuable for the domestic labor market, therefore qualify for special employment conditions in the Netherlands, such as the 30% ruling.

 According to Dutch law, specific advantageous conditions apply for highly skilled migrants that work in the Netherlands.
 Highly skilled migrants that come to the Netherlands need to comply with certain provisions: they must have an employment contract, an appointment decision, a guest agreement and must satisfy specific income requirements.